 Toll rates may be increased above inflation to comply with statutory Toll covenants and the Toll Covenant.
 Toll rates may also be adjusted above inflation if authorized by the Governing Board, or pursuant to Department administrative rule.
 The Department typically evaluates SunPass and TOLL-BY-PLATE Toll rates on an annual basis to determine whether the year-over-year change in CPI merits an adjustment and has adjusted the cash Toll rates every five years.
 The first indexing of Toll rates pursuant to this statutory requirement occurred in 2012.
-Following the initial indexing of Toll rates, SunPass and TOLL-BY-PLATE Toll rates were incrementally increased in Fiscal Years 2014, 2015, and 2016 and again in Fiscal Year 2018.
+Following the initial indexing of Toll rates, SunPass and TOLL-BY-PLATE Toll rates were incrementally increased in Fiscal Years 2014, 2015, 2016, and 2018.
 See Appendix A, "Traffic and Earnings Report, Table 4 - Toll Increases and Toll Modifications" for additional information on the increases from each Toll rate indexing and other historical Toll rate modifications.
 The initial Systemwide indexing resulted in a slight decline in overall traffic (approximately 1.5%) from Fiscal Year 2012 to Fiscal Year 2013, and the relatively small increase in Toll rates resulting from indexing from Fiscal Years 2014 through 2018 did not negatively impact traffic.
 Overall traffic on the System increased by over 36% from Fiscal Year 2013 through 2018.
 See "TOLLS - Historical Toll Transactions" herein for additional information on System traffic.

-While Toll rates are evaluated annually, the Department has flexibility to select the timing of any Toll rate adjustments for inflation within the statutory one- to five-year adjustment period and decided to hold Toll rates constant in Fiscal Years 2019 through 2022, and as a result of the recent legislative action discussed above, will not adjust Toll rates during the 2023 Fiscal Year.
+While Toll rates are evaluated annually, the Department has flexibility to select the timing of any Toll rate adjustments for inflation within the statutory one- to five-year adjustment period and decided to hold Toll rates constant in Fiscal Years 2019 through 2022, and as a result of the legislative action discussed previously, did not adjust Toll rates during the 2023 Fiscal Year.
+Effective July 1, 2023, SunPass, TOLL-BY-PLATE, and cash rates were indexed to the annual CPI of 8.0%.
+SunPass and TOLL-BY-PLATE rates were rounded to the nearest penny and cash rates adjusted to the next higher quarter.
+The Fiscal Year 2024 Toll revenue forecast includes \$77 million for the 2023 Toll rate adjustments.
 All Toll revenue projections shown in the "TURNPIKE SYSTEM FINANCIAL DATA - Projected Revenues, Expenses, and Debt Service Coverage," which are as stated in Appendix A, "Traffic and Earnings Report," are based on the current Toll rate structure and do not include potential additional Toll revenues from increases in Toll rates.